 The second oval (middle level) represents the duality of subjectivity and objectivity through practice, inspired by Bourdieu’s theory of practice.

-On the left, the intangible elements are legitimised and valued dance movements, conventions and taste, seen as forms of capital used in the field.
+On the left, the intangible elements are legitimized and valued dance movements, conventions, and taste, seen as forms of capital used in the field.

 Bottom Oval: Duality of Body and Mind